 - Display: A display typeface is a typeface that is intended for use at large sizes for headings, rather than for extended passages of body text.

-Where to find fonts that aren’t overused and lame?
+Where do I find fonts that aren’t overused and lame?

 So glad you asked!